hmcts/ccpay-bubble/README.md

 ## Build

 Important - The project's build dependens on library projects located in the projects folder.
+Run
-Run `ng build fee-register-search` and `ng build view payment` before compiling the main project.
+  1. `ng build fee-register-search` and
+  2. `ng build view payment`
+  3. Run `ng build`
+  4. yarn build

-Run `ng build` to build the project.
+  to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests